MohamedElashri/firewall/README.md

 # Firewall - UFW CLI Manager

-Firewall - UFW CLI Manager is a user-friendly command-line interface for managing the Uncomplicated Firewall (UFW) on Debian and Ubuntu systems.
-It provides a simplified syntax and an intuitive set of commands to control UFW, making it easier to configure and manage firewall rules.
+Firewall - UFW CLI Manager is a user-friendly command-line interface for managing the `ufw` firewall on Debian and Ubuntu systems.
+It provides a simplified syntax and an intuitive set of commands to control `ufw`, making it easier to configure and manage firewall rules.

 ## Features